 The latest kauri monitoring and surveillance programme has begun in the Waitākere Ranges with teams setting out to understand how the disease is impacting individual trees and the wider kauri population.

 You can learn more about the council's approach to kauri dieback on our website.

 Visit Keep Kauri Standing for updates on kauri dieback and for more information on the disease.

-Our panel of experts will discuss how this year’s programme differs from previous years, and how the data we collect will inform how we manage the disease in the future.
+You can download the full webinar to listen to our panel of experts discuss how the programme was developed, why this year’s monitoring programme is different to previous ones, and how the data we collect will inform future management of the disease.

 Kauri health survey in Waitākere Ranges